Tully Lake~Preserve, Protect and Enjoy

 Formed in 1972, The Tully Lake Property Owners Association aims to support the owners who live year-round and seasonally on this magnificent kettle lake on the border of Onondaga and Cortland counties.
 This organization is not-for-profit and intends to keep Tully Lake healthy, pristine and a premier recreation area.
 TLPOA participates in collaboration with organizations such as C-OFOKLA, The Kettle Lake Associations, Inc., and NYSFOLA the New York State Federation of Lake Associations, Inc., to provide information and support of our watershed and precious lake.

-As we head into spring, be careful with your use of fertilizers and pesticides.
+Be careful with your use of fertilizers and pesticides.
 Storm run-off could harm our lake so plant a beautiful buffer along the shoreline.
 It will also keep the geese off your lawn.
 Their "poop"can lead to nutrient loading on the lake.

 Everyone operating a motorboat – regardless of age – is required to carry a voter safety certificate now.
 Here is a link to the free course.
 CLICK HERE TO GO TO THE WEBISTE.

-New Initiative
+New Initiative took place in 2024

 1